Acne is a word that most of us, if not all, are familiar with. We must've had this skin condition at one point.

-If you're like me who was not fortunate enough to be one of the lucky few, then acne is no stranger.
+If you're like me who wasn't fortunate enough to be one of the lucky few, then acne is no stranger.

-Whatever acne's manifestation may be on your skin, it is definitely something we want to be rid of.
+Whatever acne's manifestation may be on your skin, it's definitely something we want to be rid of.
 We all want to have glowing and healthy skin, and pimples definitely do not fit this vision.

 What is Acne?